 Teaching of Mathematics (MTM)

-Note: Admissions have been suspended as of January 2016.
+Note: This program is currently closed.
+Admissions were suspended as of January 2016.

 Candidates interested in Mathematics Education research are advised to apply to study this area within the MSc program in the Department or in the Concordia Individualized Program (INDI).
 For further information, please contact the Program Director.